gitter-badger/fai/README.md

 #### [Node](http://http://nodejs.org/) v0.9+

-__currently ﬁ has only been tested in Mac and linux, any help testing and/or fixing bugs for windows will be greatly appreciated.
+Currently ﬁ has only been tested in Mac and linux, any help testing and/or fixing bugs for windows will be greatly appreciated.

 #### [CoffeeScript](http://coffeescript.org) v1.9+

 Installed as a global module:

 	npm install -g coffee-script

 #### [Nodemon](https://github.com/remy/nodemon) (optional)

 Installed as a global module:

 	npm install -g nodemon

 #### [BrowserSync](https://github.com/BrowserSync/browser-sync) (optional)

 Installed as a global module:

 	npm install -g browser-sync

 ## Installation

 Unless you're an experienced Fai developer, is strongly recommended that your rely on our **[Yeoman generator](https://github.com/gikmx/fai.generator)** for building your fist project, it really takes care of everything! just follow these simple instructions.

 	# globally install yeoman and fai's generator